marstwo2/data-copier/README.md

   - The database creation SQL is located in the data/ direcotry
   - The application files are located in the app/ directory

-- To copy data from files to database run the docker-command.sh
+- To copy data from files to database run the dockercommand.sh